GLKC-Lab/microglia-morphometry/README.md

 - Branchness = SkeletonNumBranchPoints / GeodesicDiameter_Pixel
 - Straightness = SkeletonLongestBranchLength_Pixel^2 / Area_Pixel2
 - Thickness = Area_Pixel2 / SkeletonTotalLength_Pixel^2

+Note that `^2` means that you should square the parameter.
+Parameters ending on `2` shall not be squared, the `2` just indicates area units.

+#### Discussion of suggested derived features

+For some of the above suggested parameters it can be useful to multiply them with constant factors to make them more meaningful.

+For example:

+- Somaness = 2 * Pi * RadiusAtBrightestPoint_Pixel^2 / Area_Pixel2
+  - With this calibration the value should be between 0 and 1, where a value close to 1 means that the cell mainly consists of Soma, while a value close to 0 means that the cell mainly consists of branches.
+- AspectRatio = 2 * Pi * LargestInscribedCircleRadius_Pixel^2 / Area_Pixel2
+  - With this calibration the value should be between 0 and 1, where a value close to 1 means that the cell is a circle, while a value close to 0 means that the cell is very elongated or branched.

+Note that Somaness and AspectRatio are the same if the brightest point of the cell is where the cell is the thickest.

 ## Data exploration and downstream analysis